kriswill/snowglobe-lib/docs/Build Installer.md

-NixOS installers are simply configurations compiled to bootable iso format.
-All source code for the configuration is available at hosts/nixos-installer/default.nix
+NixOS installers are simply NixOS system configurations compiled to bootable iso format.
+The source code for the installer configuration is available at hosts/nixos-installer/default.nix

 # Supported systems

 - x86_64
-- aarch64
+- aarch64 - (install may fail due to unsupported packages)

 To begin building the custom installer you will first need to install nix and enable flake support. https://nixos.org/download/